ViralTexts/gtr-clusters/clusters/18720619-sn840232209-EverlastingFencePost.md

 and stir it m pulverized charcoal to the
 consistency of paint Put a coat of this
 over the timber, and. he add*, there is not
-a man living who will live to am- it rot
+a man living who will live to am- it rot.
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:iune:batch_iune_amethyst_ver01:data:sn89077510:00332897895:1876011501:0771/pct:74.651479,69.619928,11.322679,4.994864/!600,600/0/default.jpg"/>
 </td>